ANKC Official Lure Coursing Trials

 Our events are advertised on Facebook, EasyDogEntries & Dogzonline.

-HCV events are capped at 80 dogs – this is to ensure the dogs are all able to get their second run/s by the end of the day.
+HCV ANKC events are capped at 70 dogs (plus committee) – this is to ensure the dogs are all able to get their second run/s by the end of the day.

-We will announce when entries will OPEN and when they have reached cap/closed.
+We will announce at least 3 days prior to when entries will OPEN and when they have reached cap/closed.